Actavich/howtosay-claude-skill/README.md

-# 🗣️ howtosay — Native-Level Translation Skill for Claude
+# /howtosay - Native-Level Translation Skill for Claude

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-A Claude skill that delivers **native-level, register-aware translations** — not dictionary definitions, not textbook phrases, but what people actually say.
+Most translation tools give you the correct word.
+This skill gives you the right word for the moment — the phrase a native speaker reaches for without thinking.

 ---

-## What makes it different

-Most translation tools give you the correct word.
-This skill gives you the **right word for the moment**.
+## Features

 - **Register-aware** — every output is labeled: Formal / Neutral / Casual / Colloquial / Slang
-- **In-the-wild examples** — sentences as a native speaker would actually say them, with contractions, clipped forms, and filler words intact
+- **In-the-wild examples** — sentences as a native speaker would say them, contractions and filler words intact
 - **Session memory** — set your target language once per conversation, then just type
 - **Edge-case handling** — no clean equivalent?
 The skill explains the gap rather than guessing